-DWS On-the-Job Training
+N.C.
+Department of Commerce Division of Workforce Solutions On-the-Job Training

-DWS on-the-job training (OJT) provides North Carolina a means to expand and enhance workforce service delivery to the State's citizens.
+N.C.
+Department of Commerce Division of Workforce Solutions on-the-job training ("OJT") provides North Carolina a means to expand and enhance workforce service delivery to the State's citizens.
 OJT is a viable pathway for unemployed workers seeking employment and for employers seeking workers.
 It offers the unique opportunity to offset initial training costs to fill skilled positions while building organizational productivity as the employee learns job requirements.
 An OJT arrangement can be the impetus for an employer to create a job opportunity.
 Local workforce development boards consider OJT placements in the context of in-demand occupations or industries where career pathways exist with employer partners who have a documented plan to add jobs.